Licensing for Altium Concord Pro consists of the following two components, that together comprise a two-tiered licensing system:

 This user list includes the duration of license usage and when it commenced, and also allows you to terminate a user's connection session (Kill Session).
 Further information is available under the Roles tab, which shows the license seat availability and current usage for each server role.

 Increasingly comprehensive license usage data is available usnder the Licenses, Roles and Reports tabs on the Licenses page.

 For advanced assessment of license usage, open the Reports tab.
 This offers a highly-configurable reporting system, which provides table-based data that details both current and historical license usage.

 Exceeding the Licensing Limit for Altium Concord Pro

 By default the seats of all Client Access Licenses are gathered into a floating license pool.
-In other words, one big bucket of potential Altium Concord Pro connections.
-When a user within an organization attempts to connect to Altium Concord Pro, they will automatically be served a seat from this pool.
+In other words, one big bucket of potential Concord Pro connections.
+When a user within an organization attempts to connect to Concord Pro they will automatically be served a seat from this pool.
 This assignment continues for subsequent user access.

-If you try to connect to/access Altium Concord Pro from within Altium Designer, or an external Web Browser, and the limit on the number of simultaneous connections - determined by the licensing - has already been reached, sign-in will fail.
-In this case, you will be presented with a dialog alerting you to this fact, stating how many users are currently (and concurrently) logged in, and listing those users by Username.
+If you try to connect to/access Concord Pro from within Altium Designer, or an external Web Browser, and the limit on the number of simultaneous connections - determined by the licensing - has already been reached, sign-in will fail.
+In this case, you will be presented with a dialog alerting you to this fact.

-Through Altium Concord Pro's browser interface, an administrative user can kill the session for a user, to forcibly free up a connection.
-This can be performed from the Sessions page, within the Team area of the interface.
+Through Concord Pro's browser interface an administrative user can kill the session for a user, to forcibly free up a connection.
+This can be performed from the Licenses page (see above) or the Sessions page (Admin - Sessions).